jonathanoh-tr/jonathanoh007-Udacity_DRL_project1/README.md

 Follow the instructions in `Navigation.ipynb` to get started with training your own agent!

 ### Navigation problem solved
-Check out `Navigation-solved.ipynb` to observe the scores of the successive iteration of training.
+Check out `Navigation-solved.ipynb` in Vanilla-DQN-solved to observe the scores of the successive iteration of training of the Vanilla Deep Q network only.

 model.py holds the forward pass mlp network used. dqn_agent.py holds the agent.

+Have been coded as well Double DQN and Dueling DQN with 50-rolling average scores plotted below.
+Check out Navigation-compare_algos.ipynb for environment solved with all three methods.
+![50-rolling Average Scores][image2]